My fellow GPs need to take action now.

 “While it is common for us GPs to advise pregnant women to avoid cat litter or eat blue cheese, how many of us advise our patients on routine hygiene measures they can take to limit the transmission of CMV?
 Despite being more common than toxoplasmosis and listeriosis, and the mounting evidence on the benefits of issuing preventative advice, women are still not being warned.

 “After Ellie’s birth we were referred to a paediatrician to investigate the cause of deafness.
 I pushed for Ellie to be tested for CMV.
 The blood test came back negative.
 I insisted a further urine PCR was taken.
 The PCR came back positive.
 This result enabled Ellie to be treated with antiviral medicine within the recommended six-week window.
-If treated within this time frame, studies have shown it helps to help reduce the impact of SNHL hearing loss.
+If treated within this time frame, studies have shown it helps to reduce the impact of SNHL hearing loss.

 “Ellie was failing to thrive.
 We were given a poor prognosis and told Ellie was blind, likely to have cerebral palsy and would never speak.
 We were devastated.
 I refused to believe it was true and took each day as it came, always looking for positives.